Genboo · 进步

 Why this matters

 Most programs end at "I built it."
-This phase makes you fluent in the language top labs and grad-school admissions actually read: a paper, a working repo, and a talk.
-You leave with an artifact you can hand to any researcher.
+This phase pushes students toward the artifacts that research labs and grad-school admissions actually read: a paper, a repo, and a talk.
+You leave with concrete deliverables you can share with researchers and mentors.

-• Reviewed line-by-line by your mentor before submission
+• Reviewed by your mentor before the showcase

 • Talk recorded for your application portfolio